MLRC 2025

 Keynote Speakers

-- Arvind Narayan, Professor of Computer Science at Princeton University & Director of the Center for Information Technology Policy
+- Arvind Narayanan, Professor of Computer Science at Princeton University & Director of the Center for Information Technology Policy

 - Soumith Chintala, Founder of Pytorch, Research Engineering Lead at Meta